VivekmanikandanD/Favourite_Places_App/README.md

 # MyFavourite Places app - MEAN stack
-Hosted my application in AWS as http://myfavouriteplacesapp.us-east-2.elasticbeanstalk.com/ Used MongoDB Atlas as the database.
+Hosted this application in AWS as http://myfavouriteplacesapp.us-east-2.elasticbeanstalk.com/

+Used MongoDB Atlas as the database.